 Fonts are a powerful tool for defining your brand and making it instantly recognizable.
-Think about any big-name brand, and you can probably envision its name displayed a very specific way—like Coca-Cola in its swirly red font or “Time” magazine in its super-sophisticated serif font.
-Choosing fonts and using the same one (or few) consistently creates a unified brand look and helps others instantly recognize your business, which is why it’s important to give it some thought and pick the ones that will be best for your business.
+Think about any big-name brand, and you can probably envision its name displayed in a very specific way—like Coca-Cola in its swirly red font or “Time” magazine in its super-sophisticated serif font.
+Choosing fonts and using the same one (or few) consistently creates a unified look and makes your brand easily recognizable, which is why it’s important to give it some thought and pick the best fonts for your business.

 To help keep your brand recognizable (and your designs from looking messy), avoid using more than two fonts.
 Consider choosing one for titles and headlines, and another for any body text.
 Take a look at your favorite brands and notice how many fonts they use, and how they use them.
 Some brands—like Apple—stick with only one font at a time.

 When you venture into the world of fonts, you’ll likely come across two terms: “serif” and “sans serif.”
 “Serif” refers to those little feet and tails at the end of letters, like you see with Times New Roman.
 “Sans serif ” means without serif, so no tails or feet.

 Sans-serif fonts are generally easy to read and the letters stand out from one another nicely, which is why they’re a top choice for text that’ll appear on screens.
 Serif fonts have a sophisticated feel and can lend a classy look to your communique.
 A good way to combine fonts is to use a serif font for titles, and a sans-serif font for the body text.
 For more ideas on how to make both kinds of fonts coexist, check out our articles about font pairing and design tips for non-designers.